gtbjj/gtbjj.github.io/tabs/about.md

   * PayPal:  [https://paypal.me/savagezen](https://paypal.me/savagezen)
 -->

-You'll never find any ads on this site other than for my own products and for those people / businesses I choose to affiliate with because I believe in and support their product(s) and process.
-If I could sell books directly without going through Amazon, I certainly would!
+You'll never find any ads on this site other than for my own products and for those people / [businesses I choose to affiliate with](/tabs/kombat_kitchen/#friends) because I believe in and support their product(s) and process.